 What Should I Do After a Back Injury at Work in Atlanta?

 If you’ve hurt your back while working, you have the right to file a claim for workers’ compensation benefits through your employer.
-If you need assistance with workers’ compensation claims, contact our back injury lawyer in Atlanta for experienced and aggressive help to seek compensation!
+If you need assistance with workers’ compensation claims, contact our back injury lawyers in Atlanta for experienced and aggressive help to seek compensation!

 The following steps are typically involved in a workers’ comp claim: